≡ Menu

 And while…

-The good news is…
+The excellent news is…

 So, have we confused you yet?

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance” for me?

-In our experience here at IBUSA, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for you.
+In our experience here at IBUSA, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the disease is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for you.

 Such an agent…

-Will not only help guide you through the application process but also be perfectly “frank” with you about what options may or may not be possible for you.
+It will help guide you through the application process and be perfectly “frank” with you about what options may or may not be possible.

 From there…

-You’ll also want to make sure that the very same agent you have chosen has access to dozens of different life insurance companies because after all, it really doesn’t matter how “great” of a life insurance agent you might have if they don’t have access to the “best” life insurance policy for you!
+You’ll also want to make sure that the very same agent you have chosen has access to dozens of different life insurance companies because, after all, it doesn’t matter how “great” of a life insurance agent you might have if they don’t have access to the “best” life insurance policy for you!
 Now, does it?

 Lastly…